-The total size of all uploaded files may not exceed the equivalent of 50 pages when printed by HRSA.
-The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
+The total size of all uploaded files included in the page limit may not exceed the equivalent of 50 pages when printed by HRSA.
+The page limit includes the abstract, project narrative, and budget narrative, as required in the Application Guide and this NOFO.
+Attachments do not count in the page limit.
 Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
 We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.